UPDATE: This remote work post was originally published on 9 June 2020 and updated on 30 November 2020.

 Priority No. 1 in any remote work strategy is to make sure work continues to get done.
 The Hub Planner helps you accomplish this, replacing software like Monday.com, Trello and Asana.

-You can quickly create plans, invite your team to join the plans and assign tasks to individual team members.
+We all know about the infamous “To-Do list,” where most of us accomplish making the list but few get to check off the items on it.
+That’s where the Hub Planner comes in.
+You can make your list, quickly create plans, invite your team to join the plans and assign tasks to individual team members.
 It has simple mechanisms where you can:

 - Drag and drop tasks

 - Create the boards to match the way your work process flows

 Any project management software that you may have been paying to use can now be removed from your subscription list, as Hub Planner does all of this for you.